 Mature neurons display major changes in structure and function during learning, puberty, and seasonal reproduction, and following injury and neurodegenerative disease.
 The mechanisms underlying these adaptive changes are poorly understood.

 My lab is investigating the genetic and molecular pathways controlling neuronal remodeling during insect metamorphosis.
 Our goal is to understand when and how mature neurons respond to insulin, steroids, and other cues to reactivate and execute growth processes that are usually seen only in the embryo.

 Recently, as chair of the Department of Biology (2011-2015), I directed multiple curriculum redesign efforts.
 These initiatives started with work to redesign our largest introductory biology lecture and lab courses (BIOL 1114/1121), which are taken by >1200 students each year.
-In addition, we introduced a sophomore-level course called Cornerstone (which I am teaching in spring 2016), with the goal of engaging students in research early within the regular undergraduate curriculum.
+In addition, we introduced a sophomore-level course called Cornerstone (which I co-taught in Spring 2016 and am offering again in Fall 2017), with the goal of engaging students in research early within the regular undergraduate curriculum.
 I formed a Biology Curriculum Task Force, consisting of faculty, undergraduate and graduate students, and advising staff, which has proposed additional actions, such as a set of defined learning objectives for the biology major that were adopted by the faculty in spring 2014.
-Through these efforts, I am working to promote transformational changes in undergraduate biology education at OU.
+Through these efforts, I have sought to promote transformational changes in undergraduate biology education at OU.